jmfayard/des-vies-de-devs/LinkedIn Trap.md

 Don't ask what you should do instead because the answer is always the same.

 Stop being such a pathetic looser and do like me, pull yourself by your own bootstraps, and try harder to be successfull like Elon Musk.
 He is richer than you, did you notice ?
 So just shut up.
-LInkedIn was damn right.

 At the point you need to take a deep breath and give this poor soul an helping hand.